Tony Romo Trade Rumors: Cowboys Expected To Trade Romo To Broncos Or Texans Soon

 “Right now the Cowboys, I am told, are simply keeping their options open.
 Not ready to release him just yet.
 They’re trying to see if they can possibly get some compensation for Tony Romo, now that it’s very clear that the Houston Texans would be interested, the Denver Broncos would potentially be interested, so they want to see if they can get some value for Romo and make sure that, wherever he goes, that it is going to be his choice.”

 The latest news makes plenty of sense as owner Jerry Jones has a good relationship with Romo and that’s why he’ll try to make a deal with a team he’s interested in.
-As Chris Mortensen mentioned in an ESPN video clip earlier, Jones realizes that two teams have high interest in acquiring Romo, so it’s smarter to play the two squads against one another and see what they offer in return.
+As Chris Mortensen mentioned in an ESPN video clip earlier, Jones realizes that two teams have high interest in acquiring Romo so it’s smarter to play the two squads against one another and see what they offer in return.
 Clearly, the team that can meet the Cowboys’ needs in the deal best will end up with Tony Romo.

 The good news for Romo in all this is that he would still head to a team he wants to play for.
 There had been previous trade speculation that if a non-contender team such as the New York Jets, San Francisco 49ers, or Chicago Bears wanted to trade, Romo would probably just retire.
 In the most recent Romo rumors, it was said that currently, the Denver Broncos were topping his list of where he wants to play.
 However, Houston may make more sense based on their solid offensive line, proximity to where Romo and his family are now, and more of an offensive-minded coach, as well as a great defense.